 The Allegheny National Forest (ANF) is Pennsylvania’s only National Forest, which is located in Forest, Elk, McKean and Warren counties.
 The ANF is among the most beautiful areas of Pennsylvania and has a rich and spirited history.
 During the 19th century, a great deal of deforestation took place in the ANF.
 Fortunately, the ANF has been re-grown in the last 100 years and is now one of the most diverse forests in the country.
 Managed by the U.S. Forest Service within the Department of Agriculture, the forest was established in 1923 and is more than a half million acres in size.

 The ANF is special for many reasons.
 The forest is multi-use, meaning that it successfully combines forestry, recreation, tourism, timber harvesting, and energy production.
 I believe that all of these attributes offer a unique setting to benefit the entire Commonwealth.
-I have the honor of serving as Chairman of the House Agriculture Subcommittee on Conservation, Energy, and Forestry, which has jurisdiction over the U.S. Forest Service and oversight authority over the many agencies and programs governing our national forests.
+In the 115th Congress, I will continue to serve as a member of both the Agriculture and Natural Resources Committees, which have jurisdiction over the U.S. Forest Service and policies governing our national forests.

 I believe the following points are crucial to ensure the longevity and sustainability of the ANF: